LiteLLM Observability & Monitoring with OpenTelemetry

 LiteLLM SDK Detailed Metrics View

-You can also check out our custom LiteLLM SDK dashboardΒ here which provides specialized visualizations for monitoring your LiteLLM usage in applications.
-The dashboard includes pre-built charts specifically tailored for LLM usage, along with import instructions to get started quickly.
+The LiteLLM SDK Dashboard provides specialized visualizations for LiteLLM monitoring, including pre-built charts for LLM usage and import instructions to get started quickly.

 LiteLLM SDK Dashboard